Do Eye Supplements Actually Work?

 Vitamins and supplements can have very real side effects, including poor interactions with other medicines.
 It’s important to always talk with your doctor before taking supplements and vitamins and discuss all of your medications, including prescribed and over-the-counter medicines.

-If you have questions about your diet and eye health, speak to your America’s Best optometrist about it at your next eye exam.
+If you have questions about your diet and eye health, now's the time to book an appointment and speak to your America’s Best optometrist.